Shopify/unity-buy-sdk/EXAMPLES.md

 3. Under **Other Settings**, set **Behavior in Background** to **Custom**.
 4. Enable **Background fetch**.

-### Enabling Apple Pay on your Store
+### Enabling native pay on your Store

-To enable Apple Pay for your store through an app:
+To enable native pay for your store through an app:

-1. Add the [Mobile App sales channel](https://help.shopify.com/api/sdks/custom-storefront/mobile-buy-sdk/add-mobile-app-sales-channel) in your Shopify admin.
+1. Follow [these instructions](https://help.shopify.com/manual/apps/private-apps#generate-credentials-from-the-shopify-admin) to create a private app in your Shopify admin page.
-2. Enable Apple Pay in the Mobile App settings page.
+1. Enable _Allow this app to access your storefront data using the Storefront API_ flag in your private app configuration.
 ### Notes

 `CheckoutWithNativePay` will throw an exception if the device is unable to make a payment through Apple Pay.
 So it is essential that `CanCheckoutWithNativePay` is used.